ligerbots/Stronghold2016Robot/README.md

     * Internally keeps track of JoystickButton instances.
 Use this to attach commands to joystick buttons in OI

 * `Parameter<type>`
     * Wrapper around WPILib preferences that automatically sends and receives updates.
-Use like a normal variable of the type
+Use like a normal variable of the type.
+The second constructor parameter is true to make it a Preference (default) or false to make it a normal SmartDashboard value (not saved on rio memory)

 * Stronghold2016Robot.h and Includes.h
     * In cpp files, use `#include <Stronghold2016Robot.h>` at the top of the file (before comments)